Totowa NJ Cocaine Charges Lawyer

 Cocaine Possession Penalties In New Jersey

 New Jersey is very strict when it comes to possessing any amount of narcotics, especially within a culture plagued by the overwhelming impact of a serious overdose epidemic.
-All drug charges are indictable and prosecutors can pursue a 3 to 5 year state prison sentence, no matter how small the quantity of the narcotic.
+All drug charges are indictable and prosecutors can pursue a 3 to a 5-year state prison sentence, no matter how small the quantity of the narcotic.
 As the quantity of cocaine at the time of arrest increases, directly correlates to the classification or degree of the crime; ranging from third to second to first degree charges.
-First degree drug charges carry the longest potential prison sentence, followed by second degree, and third degree carries the lowest penalties and potential incarceration.
+First-degree drug charges carry the longest potential prison sentence, followed by second degree, and third-degree carries the lowest penalties and potential incarceration.

 Passaic County NJ Distribution of Cocaine- N.J.S.A.
 2C:35-5

-Distribution of cocaine offenses in New Jersey are governed by N.J.S.A.
+Distribution of cocaine offenses in New Jersey is governed by N.J.S.A.
 2C:35-5.
 The charge is graded based on the amount of the drug (in this case cocaine) associated with the alleged offense:

 Contact a Wayne New Jersey Cocaine Charges Lawyer for a free consultation

 If you or a loved one has been charged with possession or distribution of cocaine finding reputable representation is imperative to aggressively protect your rights and fight for your freedom.
-Contact the experienced criminal defense attorneys at Del Sardo & Montanari today to receive your free initial consultation.
+Contact the experienced criminal defense attorneys at The Montanari Law Group today to receive your free initial consultation.
 Once retained, each case is treated like their only case.
 DS&M understand the delicate nature of each stage of the criminal justice process; the decisions you make will not only affect your freedom but can shape your future.